ctsit/redcap_external_module_development_guide/docs/guide_for_devs.md

 $User->username;
 ```

-If your programming environment has a debugger available, it is highly recommended to use it to see the accessible constants.
+If your programming environment has a debugger available, you can use it to see the accessible constants.
 If you do not have a debugger or cannot connect it to your REDCap docker container, please view the list below.
 Note that most of these are available as functions.
 <details>
 <summary>Useful global constants
 </summary>